from 537€

 PMGY volunteers are based in Ambalangoda, which is a lively oceanside town situated on the South West Coast.

 It is traditionally a fishing community but is famous for being the major production centre for demonic wooden masks.
-The traditional masks were originally designed ...
+The traditional masks were originally designed to be worn by performers in ...

 Free-time activities